Annamarie2019/deposit/confirm-deposit.md

-# Confirm a Deposit to the Exchange
+# Confirm Deposits to the Exchange

 Deposits are made in several stages.
 One of the stages is to go through the [Exchange server](https://docs.flare.network/exchange/architecture/#architecture-of-an-exchange), which monitors for deposits and updates the Balances database.
 Run the code below to have the Exchange server listen for deposit transactions and confirm the deposits.

-On a blockchain, multiple [validators](h[ttps://docs.flare.network/tech/glossary/](https://docs.flare.network/tech/validators/)) examine newly created transactions and come to an agreement about whether they are valid.
+On a [blockchain](https://docs.flare.network/tech/glossary/), multiple [validators](https://docs.flare.network/tech/validators/) examine newly created transactions and decide on whether they are valid and which [block](https://docs.flare.network/tech/glossary/) to add to the chain next.
-When they are valid, they are added to a new block on the chain and identified by a one-way cryptographic algorithm, called a _hash_.
+It takes time for all the validators to agree.
-The one-way hash prevents transactions from being reverted.
+While the validators are negotiating among themselves, blocks may be added or reverted.
-[Blocks](https://docs.flare.network/tech/glossary/) are added to the [blockchain](https://docs.flare.network/tech/glossary/) in chronological order and it may take a few blocks for the hash to be completed.
+To avoid the risk of a block being reverted after confirmation, confirm deposits several blocks back (for example, five blocks back as in the code below).
-To prevent problems, we confirm deposits several blocks back (five blocks in our code), when the blocks are most likely to be irreversible.
+Older blocks are less likely to be reversible.

-Newly submitted deposits to our receiving address are labeled "pending."
+Newly submitted deposits to the receiving address are labeled "pending."
 After five blocks have been created, valid deposits are labeled "confirmed."

-Run the javascript below to see pending and confirmed transactions and which block number they were added to.
+Run the code below to see pending and confirmed transactions and which block number they were added to.

 ## One-Time Setup